-- a.
-As you finish your education in the MA Psychology program, what final statement can you make about your training? - b.
-What did you feel you gained from the experience, and what areas were lacking in your training? - c.
-What are your goals for continuing education and development?
+- Clinical Development.
+In what ways did you develop as a clinician through the treatment process?
+What did you learn?
+What skills will you need to continue to work on? - As you finish your education in the MA Psychology program, what final statement can you make about your training? - What did you feel you gained from the experience, and what areas were lacking in your training? - What are your goals for continuing education and development?